teuben/teunix/docs/astronomy-on-ubuntu.md

 Dotfiles: another cottage industry.
 Seaarching in github for ditfiles gives you > 100 thousands.
 Talk about reinventing the universe.

-It's instrumental to know a few shortcuts about your package manager.
-When you compile a program and find that it needs a file, you can use locate, or dpkg -S, or dpkg -L to sherlock your way around the system to solve your problem.
-Of course google and stackoverflow can also be very useful.

 The little gems